lcandy2/dify-plugin-tmdb/README.md

 ## Setup

-1. Register for a TMDB API key at [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)
+1. Register for a TMDB account at [https://www.themoviedb.org](https://www.themoviedb.org)
+2. Generate an API Read Access Token (v4 auth) at [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)
-2. Install the plugin in your Dify instance
+3. Install the plugin in your Dify instance
-3. Configure the plugin with your TMDB API key
+4. Configure the plugin with your TMDB API Bearer Token

 ## Usage